arend-lang/site/src/documentation/tutorial/PartI/equalityex.md

 nav: equalityex
 ---

-The source code for this module: [eqproofs.zip](code/eqproofs.zip).
+The source code for this module: [PartI/EqualityProofs.ard](https://github.com/arend-lang/tutorial-code/blob/master/PartI/src/EqualityProofs.ard) \\
+The source code for the exercises: [PartI/EqualityProofsEx.ard](https://github.com/arend-lang/tutorial-code/blob/master/PartI/src/Exercises/EqualityProofsEx.ard)
 {: .notice--success}

 In this module we give a number of examples, demonstrating techniques used in more advanced proofs of equalities.